viamrobotics/docs/static/include/components/apis/generated/motor.md

 ### IsMoving

-Returns whether the motor is actively moving (or attempting to move) under its own power.
+Return whether the motor is actively moving (or attempting to move) under its own power.

 {{< tabs >}}
 {{% tab name="Python" %}}